sxcdennis/basic-shell-scripting/README.md

 Guide to Basic shell scripting (bash)

 # Introduction
-This guide as created to help some people get a basic understanding of shell scripting.
+This guide is created to help some people get a basic understanding of shell scripting.
 It is completely free of charge !!
 This guide is written for all bash scripting.
 Most of this guide will not show output of scripts - so you are expected to follow through the material by using the input scripts.
 ## Video Guide